Building an Integration Isn't the Hard Part

 Whether you are a dev whose company is considering an embedded iPaaS or a product leader preparing for an integration strategy discussion with your team, this post is for you.

 You see, when your SaaS needs to build integrations to the other apps your customers use, you essentially have two choices: build everything in-house or reach for a tool such as an embedded iPaaS.
-As a software company, by definition, you have teams of developers capable of building integrations and the infrastructure you need to design, maintain, and support them.
+As a software company, by definition, you have teams of developers capable of building integrations and the infrastructure and UI you need to build, deploy, and manage them.

 But I've noticed something, both from my experience working on integrations as a dev and DevOps engineer in a previous life, and now as a developer advocate helping teams from all over the SaaS world with their integrations.

-When building integrations, it's easy to focus on writing the code that moves data from one app to another while overlooking all the pieces of infrastructure that are necessary to keep those integrations running.
+When building integrations, it's easy to focus on writing the code that moves data from one app to another while overlooking all the pieces of infrastructure that are necessary to keep those integrations running, and the UI you need to build to create a good configuration experience for your customers.
 And if you do that, you could overlook 80% of what your integrations require.

-In fact, I'd go so far as to say that building the integrations themselves isn't the hardest part of the integration problem – it's all of the infrastructure and maintenance that's especially hard to get right and incredibly time-consuming.
+In fact, I'd go so far as to say that building the integrations themselves isn't the hardest part of the integration problem – it's all of the infrastructure, maintenance, and UI that's especially hard to get right and incredibly time-consuming.
 So while you could build all of that yourself, should you?

 To answer that, let's look at all the often ignored (but none-the-less critical) pieces that it takes to build a B2B SaaS integration environment.